-A nation’s tradition does not concern only its past; rather, tradition is a cultural and political principle that distributes authority between the past, present, and future.
-It is a principle that takes into account the three possible cultures: the culture that existed in the old times, the new culture of the contemporary period, and the culture that is possible in the time that is yet to come.
-By distributing authority between the past, present, and future, the principle of tradition prevents a nation’s politics from taking a totalitarian turn.
-A consensus between the past, present, and future cannot be achieved by a totalitarian regime—only a democratic or republican government, elected by popular mandate, may achieve it.
-That is why the nations where politics is dominated by conservative and nationalistic groups which respect tradition are always democratic or republican and tend to enjoy a high level of liberty and free market.
+A nation’s traditions can be viewed as the set of cultural and political principles which distribute authority between the past, present, and future.
+The traditions are an amalgamation of three possible cultures: the culture that existed in the old times, the new culture of the contemporary period, and the culture that is possible in the time that is yet to come.
+When authority is being distributed between the past, present, and future, a nation’s politics is less likely to take a totalitarian turn.
+A consensus between the past, present, and future cannot be achieved by a totalitarian regime, but a democratic or republican government, elected by popular mandate, might achieve it.

 Post a Comment